O'butlor History, Family Crest & Coats of Arms

-Early Origins of the O'Butlor family
+Early Origins of the O'butlor family

-Kilkenny, Wexford and north Tipperary).
+The surname O'butlor was first found in the ancient territory of Ormond (now parts of County Kilkenny, Wexford and north Tipperary).
 The first on record was Theobald FitzWalter, a distinguished Norman noble who accompanied Strongbow and was created the Chief Butler of Ireland in 1177.
 "He also possessed the barony of Amounderness, Lancashire, which he held in 1165 by service of one knight."

 Many members of the family were ardent Jacobites, including the Abbé James Butler of Nantes, who was chaplain to "Bonnie Prince Charlie" during the last Jacobite uprising of 1745.
 Despite the strong Irish side of the family, the English side remained strong too.
 Laughton-En-Le-Morthen in the West Riding of Yorkshire was the site of one such family.
 "Laughton Hall, the ancient seat of the Butler family, is a spacious mansion, commanding extensive views."

-Early History of the O'Butlor family
+Early History of the O'butlor family

-Another 261 words (19 lines of text) covering the years 1250, 1359, 1405, 1382, 1391, 1386, 1384, 1392, 1401, 1388, 1389, 1397, 1390, 1467, 1539, 1496, 1546, 1531, 1614, 1601, 1653, 1650, 1627, 1667, 1652, 1740, 1704 and 1745 are included under the topic Early O'Butlor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'butlor research.
+Another 131 words (9 lines of text) covering the years 1250, 1359, 1405, 1382, 1391, 1386, 1384, 1392, 1401, 1388, 1389, 1397, 1390, 1467, 1539, 1496, 1546, 1531, 1614, 1601, 1653, 1650, 1627, 1667, 1652, 1740, 1704 and 1745 are included under the topic Early O'butlor History in all our PDF Extended History products and printed products wherever possible.

-O'Butlor Spelling Variations
+O'butlor Spelling Variations

-Early Notables of the O'Butlor family (pre 1700)
+Early Notables of the O'butlor family (pre 1700)

-Migration of the O'Butlor family to the New World and Oceana
+Migration of the O'butlor family

 Ireland went through one of the most devastating periods in its history with the arrival of the Great Potato Famine of the 1840s.
 Many also lost their lives from typhus, fever and dysentery.
 And poverty was the general rule as tenant farmers were often evicted because they could not pay the high rents.
 Emigration to North America gave hundreds of families a chance at a life where work, freedom, and land ownership were all possible.
 For those who made the long journey, it meant hope and survival.
 The Irish emigration to British North America and the United States opened up the gates of industry, commerce, education and the arts.
-Early immigration and passenger lists have shown many Irish people bearing the name O'Butlor: Christopher Butler who settled in Virginia in 1670; the following, Charles, Daniel, Edward, Elizabeth, George, Giles, James, John, Joseph, Martin, Michael, Patrick, Richard, Thomas and William, all arrived in Philadelphia between 1840 and 1860.
+Early immigration and passenger lists have shown many Irish people bearing the name O'butlor: Christopher Butler who settled in Virginia in 1670; the following, Charles, Daniel, Edward, Elizabeth, George, Giles, James, John, Joseph, Martin, Michael, Patrick, Richard, Thomas and William, all arrived in Philadelphia between 1840 and 1860.